isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/design-page-layout.md

 Each of these field categories contain different variations in which the field information can be inserted.
 For example, a Date field can have different variations such as `YYYY-MM-DD`, `MM/DD/YY`, `MM/DD/YYYY` and so on.
 Similarly, Page Number can have variations in the form of roman, decimal, or even locale-specific formats such as _Arabic_, _Devanagari_, _Hebrew_, and more.

 In addition to the predefined fields, you can also add metadata information as variables or fields in your page layout.
-This metadata is stored in your source DITA map content, and it can be easily inserted in your page layout.
-For more information, see [Add fields and metadata](design-page-layout.md#add-fields-and-metadata).
+This metadata is stored in your source DITA map content, and it can be easily inserted in your page layout. <!--For more information, see [Add fields and metadata](design-page-layout.md#add-fields-and-metadata).-->

 In the following example, we will insert a page number and a chapter title in the footer area of a page layout.